TPclan/EduMemory/Game-dev-notes.md

 - [x] move difficulty buttons to below the instructions
 - [x] memory game in the middle and remove "game"
 - [x] move high score to the centre.
-- Add high score explanation in the how to play
+- [x] Add high score explanation in the how to play
 - reorganize cards so they fit in the window.
 PC and Mobile versions. might need if statement based on screen size.
 - [x] make all buttons in app look similar. colours and shapes + hover
 - [x] Edumemory logo. top left. add brain to logo
-- page transitions
+- [x] page transitions
-- card animation. change to gsap.
 - hover effect over cards. maybe with shadow.

 ## To do - Functionality